mik90/dotfiles/README.md

 Test out building a new version with `nixos-rebuild build --upgrade`

-Update to new version with `sudo nixos-rebuild switch`
+Update to new version with `sudo nixos-rebuild switch`.
+Also updates the boot entry

 Clear old boot entries `sudo nix-collect-garbage --delete-older-than 14d`

-Update boot entry with `sudo nixos-rebuild boot`

 Format manually with `nixpkgs-fmt`